 - Make sure that content is search engine optimized: There are certain things you SEO tactics you can implement with your content to make sure they are as search engine friendly as possible, which we covered in parts 2 and 4.

 Additional Content That Shows Up High

+Sometimes, a well-optimized, basic online presence (as outlined above) is not enough to bury something off the first page.
 Depending on how high the unwanted results shows up and how credible it is, you may need to get as much high-ranking content on the first page as possible.
 Here are a few other creative ways you can quickly get content on the first page:

-very high.
+Throw a party and put the event on MeetUp: Yes, we're serious!
+As we mentioned earlier in the series, you should create a personal profile on MeetUp–a place where people create and attend events–because Google ranks these profiles very high.
 Most people don't realize Google often ranks events on meetups even higher than your profile there.
-Throw a party
+Throw a party and make sure you:

 - Use your name in the event title "Patrick Ambron's Party for New York City Entrepreneurs".